department-of-veterans-affairs/vagov-content/pages/education/how-to-apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How To Apply
+title: How To Apply For The GI Bill
-heading: How to apply for the GI Bill and other education benefits
+heading: How to apply for the GI Bill and related benefits
 display_title: How to apply
 description: Find out how to apply for the GI Bill and other VA education benefits as a Veteran, service member, or qualified family member.
 You can apply online, by mail, in person, or with the help of a trained professional.
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act.